-The Science Behind Chewing: Enhancing Overall Health and Preventing Digestive Issues
+The Science of Chewing: Enhance Your Health and Prevent Digestive Issues

 Have you ever had a meal that you don’t remember eating, you look down and all the food is just… gone?
 Do you rush through meals due to a busy schedule or out of a childhood habit to ensure you got enough to eat?